Robbbo-T/Ampel360XWLRGA/FTC_05-00-00-00-000_ATA_05-Periodic_Inspections_and_Maintenance_Checks.md

 7. **Follow-Up Actions:** Outline the necessary actions to address the findings.
 8. **Completion Status:** Update the status of follow-up actions (e.g., Completed, In Progress, Pending).

-*Description:* This checklist ensures that all critical inspection tasks are systematically addressed, documented, and tracked, promoting thorough assessments and timely corrective actions.
+*Description:* This checklist ensures that all critical inspection tasks are systematically addressed, documented, and tracked, promoting thorough inspections and timely maintenance actions.

 **Digital Implementation:**

-- **Software Recommendations:** Utilize platforms like **Google Sheets**, **Microsoft Excel**, o **PDF Forms** para crear y gestionar listas de verificación digitales.
+- **Software Recommendations:** Utilize platforms like **Google Sheets**, **Microsoft Excel**, or **PDF Forms** to create and manage digital checklists.
-- **Integration with CMMS:** Link checklist data to the CMMS para un seguimiento y reporte centralizados.
-(Ver [Sección 7.2 Integración con CMMS](#72-integration-with-cmms))
+- **Integration with CMMS:** Link checklist data to the CMMS for centralized tracking and reporting.
+(See [Section 7.2 Integration with CMMS](#72-integration-with-cmms))
-- **Accessibility:** Almacenar listas de verificación digitales en un repositorio centralizado accesible a todo el personal relevante.
+- **Accessibility:** Store digital checklists in a centralized repository accessible to all relevant personnel.
-- **Data Security:** Implementar cifrado y controles de acceso para proteger los datos sensibles de las listas de verificación.
+- **Data Security:** Implement encryption and access controls to protect sensitive checklist data.

 ### 16.2 Maintenance Report Template